miraheze/MachineTranslation/README.md

 # MachineTranslation
-An extension to provide machine translation by using an API service.
+An extension to provide machine translation.

 Developed by Universal Omega.